engeir/doing.nvim/README.md

 # Doing.nvim

-A tiny task manager within nvim that helps you stay on track.
+A tiny task manager within nvim that helps you stay on track by keeping a stack of tasks and always showing which task is at the top and how many more you have.

 this plugin was originally a fork of [nocksock/do.nvim](https://github.com/nocksock/do.nvim)

 ![doing](https://raw.githubusercontent.com/Hashino/doing.nvim/main/demo.gif)

-## Rationale

-While coding, we often need to do several things that depend on another.
-And it's quite easy to loose track of what we initially set out to do in the first place, which is also know as [Yak Shaving](https://en.wiktionary.org/wiki/yak_shaving).
-_Or_ we just have a list of tasks that we want to work off step by step.

-This plugin provides a few simple commands to help you stay on track.

-It manages a list of things and always shows you the first item.
-It provides you with some commands to add things to it, without leaving context.
-And it uses a simple, intuitive floating buffer to manage that list.

 ## Usage